 Third solution: Install pending app updates and iOS update, if available.

 Again, if your iPhone managed to boot up successfully after performing a forced restart, check and install any pending software updates.
 This is usually needed if the problem is attributed to software bugs and malwares.
 Updates usually embed fix patches that are programmed to get rid of stubborn bugs that caused recurring symptoms including random crashes and system unresponsiveness.
 To rule out bad apps, check for any pending app updates to download and install.
-Just follow these steps:- Tap to open the App Store from your Home screen.
+Just follow these steps:

 - From the App Store screen, scroll down to the bottom then tap the Updates tab.
 Doing so will open a new screen containing a list of apps with pending updates.